kallemooo/rainGaugeLoraWan/README.md

 The [Arduino-LMIC library][arduino-lmic] provides the LoRaWAN&trade; support.

 The firmware only counts number of tips/tumbles done by the tipping bucket and sends it using LoRaWAN&trade;.
 In the message is also the battery voltage level reported.

+During LoRaWan join sequence the LED is fading.
+The fade class is build from the [Arduino fading led example][fade].

+### Power save handling
+Power saving is done in two main states.
+Raining mode and no rain mode.

+A third mode sets the device in SLEEP_FOREVER mode without any interrupts enabled if the battery voltage is below 3.5 v.
+This is to save the battery from being destroyed by discharging.

+#### Raining mode
+Sleep is done in 8 second intervals and after each 8 s of sleep the LMIC state machine is checked and data if it is time data is sent.

+Default data send period is 15 seconds.

+#### No rain mode
+If there have been no rain detected for approximate one hour the device sets sleep mode SLEEP_FOREVER and waits for the next time it rains so an external interrupt wakes up the device.

+When the device wakes up a message is sent to fetch any incoming command.

 ## Integration to [the things network][ttn]
 To simplify integration to [the things network][ttn] a decoder and encoder can be used to simplify usage of the MQTT API.